 - Second-hand books may be available.

-- Books are also available in the library.
+- Many textbooks are available online or in the library.

 - All MBA students will receive a small printing/photocopying credit from the School upon starting.
 Any other print/photocopying costs will need to be covered by the students.